EmanFatima206/student-performance-prediction/README.md

 ### Google Colab

-1. Open the Jupyter Notebook.
+1. Open the notebook in Google Colab using the **Open in Colab** button above.
-2. Upload the `StudentsPerformance.csv` dataset when prompted.
+2. Run the notebook cells sequentially.
-3. Run the notebook cells sequentially.
+3. The dataset is loaded automatically from the GitHub repository.